 Nucella is included in the Danish monitoring programme, but only as an imposex indicator.
 In 1991, 1998/1999, 2004 and 2007 imposex in N.lapillus was assessed at 2-6 stations, both sites close to harbours and sites regarded as reference sites.
-N.lapillus does not have a high priority in the national monitoring programme, since the monitoring of benthic communities is focused on the gastropods Buccinum undatum and Neptunea antiqua in open waters and Nassarius reticulatus and Littorina littorea in coastal areas.
+Since 2013 only one station at Skagen with N.lapillus has been studied for imposex every second year.
+Data from an older survey from 1991 where UK researchers visited some of the Danish stations together with other North Sea stations also exists.